kaichi1342/ChallengePromptMaker/README.md

-# Compact Brush Toggler
+# Challenge Prompt Maker

 A plugin for [Krita](https://krita.org).

-## What is Compact Brush Toggler?
+## What is Challenge Prompt Maker?

-*ChallengePromptMaker is a docker* that  generates drawing challenge prompts from a list of categories along side a four slot color palette in split complementary color scheme.
+*Challenge Prompt Maker* is a docker that  generates drawing challenge prompts from a list of categories along side a four slot color palette in split complementary color scheme.
 The plugin uses HSV to generate the color pairing.